openfisca/openfisca-doc/coding-the-legislation/20_input_variables.md

     housing_tax: 0
 ```

-As described in the Yaml example above, favor the enum's string definition in your tests and Web API calls, as it is more readable than the enum index.
+As described in the YAML example above, favor the enum's string definition in your tests and Web API calls, as it is more readable than the enum index.